Péter Oszkó: Career

 His first job was at KPMG the international audit and consulting company.
 He was working at the London office of KPMG, where he was working for large multinational financial institutions as part of an international consulting team between the summer of 2000 and the spring of 2001.
 In 2001, he joined the Hungarian office of the international law firm Freshfields Bruckhaus Deringer as the head of the tax consultancy unit of the company.

 In 2004 he joined Deloitte as a partner, from 1 January 2006, he was appointed to be the head of the tax consulting line of business, and later when András Simor chairman and CEO became the Governor of the Magyar Nemzeti Bank (National Bank of Hungary) in the spring of 2007, Mr. Oszkó took his place at the company at a remarkably young age which is not common at the company.
 He took his new role on 1 June 2007 from Alastair Teare, who was heading the company temporarily.
 According to him, the key factors contributing to his fast and successful consulting career were that he was dealing with a wider range of general professional issues compared to his colleagues and he was fondly cooperating with the media, he utilized his numerous opportunities for media appearance with growing experience.

 From 1998, he taught taxation at the Faculty of Law of ELTE as an external lecturer.
 He was one of the regular authors of the publication titled: “Practical tax advisor”.
-Since the 2000’s he has regularly published in economic journals and newspapers, including the Hungarian weeklies HVG (World Economy Weekly) and Figyelő (Observer), the Hungarian daily Világgazdaság (World Economy), but some of his work also appeared in the Harvard Business Review, the Wall Street Journal, and the Financial Times.
+Since the 2000s he has regularly published in economic journals and newspapers, including the Hungarian weeklies HVG (World Economy Weekly) and Figyelő (Observer), the Hungarian daily Világgazdaság (World Economy), but some of his work also appeared in the Harvard Business Review, the Wall Street Journal, and the Financial Times.